 Semantic backing-off is a method of relaxing selectional restrictions, and in this case refers to the minimal relaxation of the selectional restrictions in the base and target case slots required to produce coincidence.
 As described above, selectional restrictions are described as a set of nodes in the tree structure of the Goi-Taikei thesaurus.
-Given two case slots c and d, we match up the selectional restriction by taking each node c_i from the selectional restriction description of c and attempting to match it in the selectional restriction description of d.
+Given two case slots c and d, we match up the selectional restrictions by taking each node c_i from the selectional restriction description of c and attempting to match it in the selectional restriction description of d.
 In the case of a perfect match not being attained, we search for the closest node to c_i .
-This is achieved by determining the lowest common supernode ("LCS")
+This is achieved by determining the lowest common supernode ("LCS") of c_i and each d_j described in the selectional restrictions for d, and returning a score describing the relative effort required to coerce c_i and d_j to that LCS.